tpoechtrager/osxcross/README.PPC-GCC-5.5.0-SDK-10.5.md

 single source files.

-`test_autotools.sh`: Builds a number of non-trivial Autotools Configured projects from recent versions of theie mainline source.
+`test_autotools.sh`: Builds a number of non-trivial Autotools Configured projects from recent versions of their mainline source.
 This includes OpenSSL, WGet and CURL.